gvwilson/thirdbit/src/fiction/iffy/index.md

 stretched,
 and ambled over to the door.
 Her heart sank.
-The three back-screws were held in place by tiny welds.
-Whoever or whatever had installed the lock had thought one step ahead.
+The three back-screws were welded in place: whoever or whatever had installed the lock had known what they were doing.
 She could get it off,
 but not without tools and enough banging that someone outside would be sure to overhear.